LBHackney-IT/lbhackney-it.github.io/docs/ways-of-working/pull_request _process.md

 - Ensure that for any changes you introduce, you keep the code base consistent.
 - Ensure that you provide a sufficient amount of information in your pull request.
 - Ensure at least one member of the team actively maintaining the repository has approved your PR before merging your code.

-## Help us improve
-We are always looking at ways we can improve.
-If you have any ideas or suggestions please share your feedback on our ways of working [GitHub Repo](https://github.com/LBHackney-IT/ways-of-working).